cgtinker/BlendArMocap/README.md

 For more information, please refer to the [documentation](https://cgtinker.github.io/BlendArMocap/).

+# Discontinued
+I cannot activly maintain BlendArMocap anymore, I may accept PR's and consider to transfer the ownership if someone plans to activly maintain it.

 ### Features
 - Detection of [Mediapipe](https://google.github.io/mediapipe/) detection results in stream or video